Zippin Pippin: Relocation to Green Bay

-On February 7, 2010, the dismantlement was put on hold as Green Bay, Wisconsin administrators visited Memphis to examine the Zippin Pippin for use in Bay Beach Amusement Park.
+On February 7, 2010, the dismantlement was put on hold as Green Bay, Wisconsin, administrators visited Memphis to examine the Zippin Pippin for use in Bay Beach Amusement Park.
 The Zippin Pippin partially collapsed during dismantlement, but the deal was not affected as most of the materials were understood to be unsalvageable.
 After the Green Bay City Council approved plans to purchase the Zippin Pippin, the city spent $3.8 million to purchase and rebuild the ride.

 The groundbreaking for the Zippin Pippin's new location in Green Bay took place on August 25, 2010.
 It opened to the public on May 21, 2011.
 The ride had about 110,000 passengers in the first month and over 460,000 riders in the first season.
 On June 23, 2013 Bay Beach recognized the 1,000,000th rider on the Zippin Pippin since the relocation to Green Bay.

 Incidents

 On June 20, 2016, a Zippin Pippin train collided with an empty one in the loading area.
 Three people had minor injuries.

-On May 26, 2017, the ride was temporarily shut down for repairs due to a "sensor" issue.
-According to city workers, the ride's train was in the station at the time and nobody was stuck on the ride.